My First Function

-To run Teacalve, a hardware with Intel SGX support is needed.
+To run Teaclave, a hardware with Intel SGX support is needed.
 You can check with this list of supported hardware.
-Note that you need to configure BIOS to enable SGX sometime.
+Note that you sometimes need to configure BIOS to enable SGX.
 Additionally, you need to install driver and platform software to run SGX applications.
 If you are using Azure confidential computing VM, please refer to this document.
 Otherwise, let install SGX driver first.

 $ wget https://download.01.org/intel-sgx/sgx-linux/2.11/distro/ubuntu18.04-server/sgx_linux_x64_driver_2.6.0_b0a445b.bin $ sudo ./sgx_linux_x64_driver_2.6.0_b0a445b.bin $ ls /dev/isgx # Make sure you have the SGX device

 Then, install SGX architectural enclaves and quoting libraries for attestation.

 $ sudo apt-get install libssl-dev libcurl4-openssldev libprotobuf-dev $ echo 'deb [arch=amd64] https://download.01.org/intel-sgx/sgx_repo/ubuntu bionic main' | sudo tee /etc/apt/sources.list.d/intel-sgx.list $ wget -qO - https://download.01.org/intel-sgx/sgx_repo/ubuntu/intel-sgx-deb.key | sudo apt-key add - $ sudo apt-get update && \ sudo apt-get install libsgx-launch libsgx-urts libsgx-epid libsgx-urts libsgx-quote-ex libsgx-aesm-quote-ex-plugin libsgx-aesm-epid-plugin

 For more details, you can learn from Intel SGX Installation Guide.